platformsh/platformsh-docs/docs/src/integrations/notifications.md

 {{% description %}}

 {{< note >}}
-Remember that you must have `admin` access to a project in order to add or modify an integration.
+Remember that you must have `admin` access to a project to add or modify an integration.
 See [User administration roles](/administration/users.md#user-roles) for more details.
 {{< /note >}}